 Instructions

-- Drain the beans.
-Peel the broad beans (fava beans).
-Discard the skins.
-Using a food processor, add the beans, onion, garlic, baking soda and spices, and process for a minute.
-Scrape down the sides of the food processor and bring up the bottom of the mixture to help the food processor evenly process all the ingredients.
-Repeat this 5 times.25 g Boiled potato, 100 g Onion, 1½ teaspoon Ground parsley, 1 teaspoon Ground coriander, 1½ teaspoon Ground mint, ¼ teaspoon Lebanese Seven spice, ½ teaspoon Paprika, ½ teaspoon Ground cumin, ¾ teaspoon Salt, ½ teaspoon Ground black pepper, 2 cloves Garlic
+- In a high-speed food processor, add the beans and process until roughly chopped, about one minute.
+Add the remaining ingredients and process in one-minute intervals, scraping down the sides and mixing thoroughly to ensure an even texture.
+Repeat this process 5 to 6 times until the mixture has a fine, grainy, and moist consistency.25 g Boiled potato, 100 g Onion, 1½ teaspoon Ground parsley, 1 teaspoon Ground coriander, 1½ teaspoon Ground mint, ¼ teaspoon Lebanese Seven spice, ½ teaspoon Paprika, ½ teaspoon Ground cumin, ¾ teaspoon Salt, ½ teaspoon Ground black pepper, 2 cloves Garlic, ½ teaspoon Baking soda

-- Place your mixture into a bowl and knead it with your hands until you feel that everything is evenly mixed and make sure there are no large pieces.
-I normally do this for about a minute.
-Cover and let it rest for at least 30 minutes in the fridge.
+- Transfer the mixture to a bowl and knead it with your hands for about a minute, ensuring everything is evenly mixed and checking for any large pieces.
+If there are, blend again until even.
+Cover and let the mixture rest in the fridge for at least 30 minutes.

 Video